apache/parquet-format/LogicalTypes.md

 fixed, then the correct ordering can be produced by flipping the most-significant bit in the first byte and then using unsigned byte-wise comparison.

+*Compatibility*

+To support compatibility with older readers, implementations of parquet-format should write `DecimalType` precision and scale into the corresponding SchemaElement field in metadata.

 ## Date/Time Types